 - Notify editors if substantial parts of the work have already been published or are being revised for another publication.

 - Indicate with precision the bibliographic references of fundamental works possibly forgotten by the author.

 - Inform the editor of any similarity or superposition of the manuscript with other published works.

 - Consider the information obtained during the peer review process as confidential, not being able to use it for personal purposes.

 Author's responsibilities [ upload]

 - Guarantee that there is no undue experimentation with human beings and ensure the validity of informed consent and the protection of other forms of rights and well-being of people subjected to scientific experimentation.

 Present an original work, which does not contain parts of other authors or other fragments of works without the corresponding reference.

 - Do not publish articles in which the same results are repeated in more than one scientific journal, nor present a manuscript simultaneously in more than one journal.

-- Provide a rigorous indication of the sources and contributions mentioned in the article.
+- Provide a rigorous indication of the sources and earnings indicated in the article.

-- Include those people who have made a real contribution to the article, ranking the authors according to their level of responsibility and involvement in the document.
+- Include those people who have made a real contribution to the article, classifying the authors according to their level of responsibility and involvement in the document.

 - Do not include other authors in the middle of the editorial process.
 It is not allowed by the editorial policy of the IJMSS.